EinsteinOmics/EinsteinOmics.github.io/_pages/Biohackathon2025.md

 Welcome to the official page of the Einstein Biohackathon 2025.

-Organized by the Omics Club, the Biohackathon aims to bring together participants from diverse backgrounds to tackle real-world problems through innovation and collaboration.
+Organized by the Einstein Omics Club, the Biohackathon aims to bring together participants from diverse backgrounds to tackle real-world problems through innovation and collaboration.
 The event is open to all MD, PhD, and MSTP students, as well as researchers—no coding experience required.

 This five-part event includes interactive workshops and team-based challenges.
 The theme is development, and the central question we’re exploring is: “What does development mean to you?”